 Because of this, his former employer took him to court in 2015.
 The judge concluded that Bodiam engaged in misleading conduct and ordered him to stop pretending to be a Mad Coffee Capsule executive.

-Kane defended himself by stating that he was just a victim of a defamation campaign.
+Kane defended himself stating that he was just a victim of a defamation campaign.
 Whether it’s true or not, he was determined to start his own coffee company.

 Despite previous legal troubles, he had enough experience to build a company from the ground up.
 In 2016, iCapsulate was officially introduced to the market.
 They promoted their product as the first biodegradable coffee pods on the market.